On Sunday, I paused to remember the Japan earthquake, which happened a year earlier with the loss of more than 15,000 lives.

 A sizeable shake somewhere between the first and second courses had Jayne and I rushing for the door but we were persuaded that everything would be okay.
 As we were swirling our shabu shabu beef in a pot at the table, another huge shake had us scrambling for our shoes and overcoats.
 Etiquette or not, we were outside in a flash and never did get to try the codfish testes.

 Many of the hotel guests slept that night in the lobby, deemed to be the strongest part of the hotel, and after seeing some of the TV presenters wearing hard-hats, Jayne and I called for ski helmets.
-In a country where every third person wears a face mask, our new attire failed to raise eyebrows.

 We were supposed to be spending only the first night at the Appi Grand but it was clear almost immediately that we weren’t going anywhere.
 It was also clear that we had to find a way out.